-- > Wood subfloors shall be of double layer construction with at least one (1) inch total thickness and comply with current local and national building code requirements. - > The structural wood panels shall be APA rated and or recommended and warranted by panel manufacturer for intended use. - Wood subfloors shall have at least 18 inches of well vented air space beneath and the entire crawl space shall be insulated with ground surface smooth to prevent any pooling of water. - > Cover ground completely with a 6 mil plastic ground cover running up walls 6 inches. - > Do not install over wood floors in direct contact with the earth, concrete slab, over a sleeper floor assembly. - > Wood subfloors shall have calibrated moisture content of less than 14% and be within 2% or underlayment and wood structural members. - > The double layer wood subfloor shall incorporate an APA Underlayment Grade top layer such as Multi-Ply® or TEKPLY® that is designed for the intended use meeting the following requirements:
+- Wood subfloors shall be of double layer construction with at least 1 inch (25 mm) total thickness and comply with current local and national building code requirements. - > The structural wood panels shall be APA rated and or recommended and warranted by panel manufacturer for intended use. - Wood subfloors shall have at least 18 inches (46 cm) of well-vented air space beneath and the entire crawl space shall be insulated and have a ground, smooth surface to prevent any pooling of water.

-- Minimum 1⁄4 inch (5.5 mm) thickness - Sanded face free of knots or roughness to prevent any surface telegraphing - Solid core free of voids to resist indentations and punctures from concentrated loads - Designed for resilient flooring use and free of any substance that may stain vinyl - Minimum 1⁄4 inch thick - ❖ Moisture content less than 14.0% and panel layers within 2.0% of each other - Confirm panel moisture level by checking in several areas using a calibrated pin moisture meter - Compliant with APA or manufacturer recommended as "Underlayment Grade" for resilient flooring - Do not install directly over Lauan, pine or other soft woods, particle board, hardboard, hardwood flooring, treated wood or underlayment panels with core voids, face knots or rough surface or any underlayment that is not recommended by its manufacturer for the intended use and for use beneath resilient flooring.
-Cover these and other unacceptable wood based surfaces with 1⁄2 inch thick underlayment grade panel in compliance with all underlayment requirements listed in this guide. - Do not install with coated fasteners. - Underlayment panels shall be stored, acclimated, prepared and installed in accordance with the current manufacturer's published instructions and or current APA Underlayment Installation Guidelines and or ASTM F1482 "Standard Practice for Installation and Preparation of Panel Type Underlayments to Receive Resilient Flooring".
-Follow instructions paying close attention to proper acclimation, subfloor flatness, panel spacing, nailing or staple schedule and seam treatment. - After underlayment panel installation, sand uneven edges and areas where patch was used to provide a smooth level surface. - > Just before installation thoroughly vacuum the surface paying close attention to the perimeter and under drywall to remove all dust and debris. - Damp mop the surface immediately before installation with spray adhesive. - > Once the underlayment is properly installed, dry, smooth, and flat, clean and in compliance with all specifications, proceed with installation.
+- Cover ground completely with a 6-mil plastic ground cover running up walls 6 inches (15 cm). - > Do not install over wood floors in direct contact with the earth, concrete slab, over a sleeper floor assembly. - > Wood subfloors shall have calibrated moisture content of less than 14% and be within 2% of underlayment and wood structural members. - The double layer wood subfloor shall incorporate an APA Underlayment Grade top layer (such as Multi-Ply[®] or TEKPLY[®]) that is designed to meet the following requirements: - Minimum 1⁄4 inch (6 mm) thickness - Sanded face that is free of knots or roughness to prevent any surface telegraphing - Solid core free of voids to resist indentations and punctures from concentrated loads - Designed for resilient flooring use and free of any substance that may stain polyurethane - Moisture content less than 14% and panel layers within 2% of each other - Confirm panel moisture level by checking in several areas using a calibrated pin moisture meter - Compliant with APA or manufacturer recommended as "Underlayment Grade" for resilient flooring - Do not install directly over Lauan, pine or other soft woods, particle board, hardboard, hardwood flooring, treated wood or underlayment panels with core voids, face knots or rough surface, or any underlayment that is not recommended by its manufacturer for the intended use and for use beneath resilient flooring.
+Cover these and other unacceptable wood-based surfaces with 1⁄2 inch (13 mm) thick underlayment grade panel in compliance with all underlayment requirements listed in this guide. - Do not install with coated fasteners. - Underlayment panels shall be stored, acclimated, prepared and installed in accordance with the current manufacturer's published instructions and or current APA Underlayment Installation Guidelines and or ASTM F1482 "Standard Practice for Installation and Preparation of Panel Type Underlayments to Receive Resilient Flooring".
+Follow instructions, paying close attention to proper acclimation, subfloor flatness, panel spacing, nailing or staple schedule and seam treatment. - > After underlayment panel installation, sand uneven edges and areas where patch was used, so as to provide a smooth, level surface. - Just before installation thoroughly vacuum the surface, paying close attention to the perimeter and under drywall to remove all dust and debris. - > Damp mop the surface with spray adhesive immediately before installation. - Once the underlayment is properly installed, dry, smooth, and flat, clean and in compliance with all specifications, proceed with installation.